 - Sensitive paths, for example poorly eroded and heavily used routes

 - Moorland areas during bird breeding season (31st March to 31st July, even if using public rights of way through)

-- The road network – you will need to contact Highways England
+- The road network – you will need to contact the county council for that area.

 Does use of this location create access issues?